cwchentw/tscalc/README.md

-# calculator-ts
+# tscalc

-An elementary arithmetic intepreter.
+An elementary calculator implemented as a language intepreter.

 ## Intro

-This interperter doesn't use JavaScript ``eval`` function; instead, we wrote it from scratch, i.e. lexer, parser, interpreter.
+tscalc doesn't use the builtin JavaScript `eval` function; instead, we wrote the interperter from scratch, i.e. lexer, parser, interpreter.
 This toy interperter is an exercise for interpreters; we may or may not add features later.

 We implemented a simple web calculator based on this project.
 You may follow the app [here](https://github.com/cwchentw/calculator-ts-web).